RfidResearchGroup/RFIDtools/README.md

 Framework: MVP

 Now all lib is compile to "libxxx.so",  jni and ndk is basic. core is jni and ndk from java to c map.
+~~not a linux executable file(Future)~~
-not a linux executable file(Future)
+Now, proxmark3 client is a linux executable, the executable pack in: app_main/src/main/assets/proxmark3.zip
+You can compile your client and use zip to pack client and update on app settings page(Future).

 ## Compability list